 Ten Best Heritage Day Chicken Recipes

-Chicken is part 3 in our Heritage Day Series.
+Here are the Ten Best Heritage Day Chicken Recipes to help make your celebration memorable.
 We’ll be talking roasts, curries, kebabs and the unconventional, like roasting bananas and comforting chicken meatballs with fresh apple salsa.
 And Bobotie.
 Bobotie rests comfortably in the upper echelons of iconic South African dishes.
 With iterations from vegetarian to chicken, meat and fish, its versatility and easy-going personality make it a family favourite not matter which side of the dietary fence you find yourself.
 Growing up, we loved my mother’s famous beef mince bobotie, complete with bay leafed custard and those pesky raisin that no child understood or appreciated.
 To the side stood a small bowl of chopped bananas, desiccated coconut and Mrs Ball’s Chutney.
 Always the chutney.
 My girls will one day recount this Scrunched Phyllo Chicken Bobotie as their favourite.
 The recipe is from the Ebook, Beautiful Home Food.

 Inspired by the flavours of a traditional Cape Malay curry, here is my playful take on one of South Africa’s most loved curries.
 Leaning on creative latitude and being a avid supporter of, eat more veg, I’ve added grated zucchini to the meatball mixture.
 It lightens the texture somewhat and pairs well with the chicken.
 When thinking about what to serve alongside, chutney was the obvious choice.
 My eye fell to the Pink Lady apples on the counter.
 After a quick fridge forage, I found more fresh potential for a throw-together apple chutney, come salsa.
 The flavour is delightfully clean and fresh with a zingy-ness that does wonders to counter the rich tomato sauce.
 We all agreed it was the making of these Cape Malay Chicken Meatballs.